 - Fill out the DS-160 applying for the E visa at Consular Electronic Application Center (state.gov).

 - Create an account at Official U.S. Department of State Visa Appointment Service | Paraguay | English (usvisa-info.com), select the courier location, and pay the visa fee.

-- Send required documents (see packet guidelines below) to the consular section at firstname.lastname@example.org wait for additional instructions.
+- Send required documents (see packet guidelines below) to the consular section by following instructions in the Visa Navigator.
 Applicants CANNOT schedule an appointment before getting the approval of the Consular Section to do so.
 Follow the guidelines below:

 - Subject Line: “Surname, Given Name, Business Name, Type of E Visa (E1/E2)”.

 - File should be no larger than 20MB.